FooBaR: Fault Fooling Backdoor Attack on Neural Network Training: Approach

 Note that by the definition of ReLU, any negative or zero input will result in a zero output, which is the attacker's goal.
-If an attacker has only faulted a subset of the ReLUs in a given layer, then the number of constraints can be smaller (corresponding to the target neurons).
-Note also that in this example this is a linear constraint which is typically easier to handle computationally than more complex non-linear constraints.
+If an attacker has only faulted a subset of the ReLUs in a given layer, the number of constraints will be small (corresponding to the attacked neurons).
+Note also that in this example we have a linear constraint, which is typically easier to handle computationally than more complex non-linear constraints.

 Naturally, more complex architectures and attacking deeper layers will result in more complex constraints.
-For instance if before the ReLU layer there is a convolutional layer, this results in a larger constraint set (that would also be linear in some cases) as we will discuss in the following.
+For instance, if there is a convolutional layer before the ReLU layer, this results in a larger constraint set (that would also be linear in some cases).
 A more complex situation would be to attack activation functions \emph{after} non-linear layers, for instance after the ReLU activation layer or layers containing the softmax function.
 In that case, constraint solving would be more challenging.

-\paragraph*{Example: constraints on convolutional networks.} On a convolutional network, commonly used in computer vision tasks, there is typically a concept of a \emph{filter}, or a family of filters, represented as one or several $n \times n$ matrix $F$ that multiply submatrices of an input image $\mathcal{I}$.
-In this case, if we want to impose constraints on activation functions after a convolutional layers, we would need to satisfy:
+\paragraph*{Example: Constraints on convolutional networks.} On a convolutional network, commonly used in computer vision tasks, there is typically a concept of a \emph{filter} (represented as an $n \times n$ matrix $F$) or a family of filters that are multiplied with submatrices of an input image $\mathcal{I}$.
+In this case, if we want to impose constraints on activation functions after convolutional layers, we would need to solve:

 where $\mathtt{SubMatrices}$ is the set of chosen matrices for the convolution.
 These matrices are typically the $n \times n$ matrices `surrounding' all pixels in the original images.
 For instance in a $3 \times 3$ image there would be 9 $3 \times 3$ sub-matrices, one for each pixel, corresponding to a given pixel and its neighbors, where pixels on the image border are considered to have 0 surrounding them outside the original image.